A One-Minute Investment With Huge ROI

 Actions speak louder than words.

-You can let the people you live and work with know by your attention level that they are every bit as important as whatever message just came in.
+You can let the people you live and work with know by your attention level that they are every bit as important as whatever message just arrived on your phone.

 Your quick response might please the person at the other end of your electronic connection, but may cost you connection with the one across the table from you.